-The CDC has added Aruba to its very-high risk-level list.
-However, the on-the-ground-situation is not as bad as it sounds.
-As of today, the Caribbean island only has 561 active cases total.
+The CDC has added Aruba to its high-risk-level list.
+However, the on-the-ground situation is not as bad as it sounds.
+As of December 23, the Caribbean island only had 460 active cases in total.

 The ones who don’t comply with the entry measures will undergo the test at the airport immediately after arrival, followed by a mandatory quarantine at their accommodation until they can produce negative results.

 All foreigners traveling to Aruba will also have to purchase Aruba Visitors Insurance.
 It covers any incurred medical and non-medical expenses related to COVID-19.

 Stats & current COVID-19 situation in Aruba

 As of December 23, Aruba has reported 17,165 positive cases of coronavirus and 181 deaths caused by the virus.

 Is it safe to travel to Aruba? – Latest Updates